 The Arduino Due board consists of 125 components from 32 different component classes.
 The LCI-model (Life-cycle-inventory-model) was created based on the assumption that all components are correctly detected, classified and all IC markings are correctly recognized.
 All components are correctly assigned to the component in the Octopart database.

 Each component of the Arduino Due board was modeled by an ILCD-model.
-The ILCD models were exported from the GaBi Extension database XI: Electronics from PE INTERNATIONAL and scaled according to the component size.
+The ILCD models were imported from the GaBi Extension database XI: Electronics from PE INTERNATIONAL and scaled according to the component size.
 Electronic components that could not be assigned with an associated component from the GaBi database were replaced with a replacement model.
 16 of the 33 components of the Arduino Due board could be assigned to a model in the Gabi database and 17 of the 33 components had to be replaced by replacement models.
 The replacement models are also electronic components from the GaBi Extension database XI which are similar to the components with regard do their structure and further characteristics.
 The assignments and the replacement models are listed in Appendix G. The resulting process model input components for the Arduino Due model are shown in Table 28.

 Table 28: Arduino Due parts of the LCI model